-On Page 4, the Network Call Redirection field should be set to n so that CM will not send SIP Refer in redirected calls.
-Note: In the compliance test, SFR did not support SIP Refer.
-SFR supported SIP re-Invite/Update in redirected calls.
+On Page 4, the Network Call Redirection field should be set to y so that CM will send SIP Refer in redirected calls or n so that CM will not send SIP Refer.
+Note: In the compliance test, Allstream supports both SIP Refer and SIP re-Invite/Update in redirected calls.